 • ABOUT

-Jeroen Nelemans (1974-2024) is/was a Netherlands born conceptual artist who most recently lived and worked in Kansas where he served as a full-time professor at Kansas Wesleyan University.
-Through his practice, Nelemans investigates digital images and treats them as physical objects.
-Through the act of scanning the computer screen or photographing a backlit digital device, Nelemans dissects these images, investigating their process while exposing the mechanism of display.
-Ultimately, this relationship investigates how we process and read digital images through backlit devices.
-Nelemans is interested in these new forms, yet still maintains a thread of nostalgia throughout the process
+Jeroen Nelemans (1974-2024) was a Netherlands born conceptual artist who most recently lived and worked in Kansas where he served as a full-time professor at Kansas Wesleyan University.
+Throughout his practice, Nelemans investigated digital images, where he treated them as physical objects.
+Through the act of scanning the computer screen or photographing a backlit digital device, Nelemans dissected these images, investigating their process while exposing the mechanism of display.
+Ultimately, this relationship investigated how we process and read digital images through backlit devices.
+Nelemans was interested in these new forms, while maintaining a thread of nostalgia throughout this process.

 Video based works from Nelemans have been screened at Museum of Contemporary Art, Miami; Banff Center, Canada; Gallery 400, University of Illinois at Chicago; Werkleitz Centre for Media Art, Halle, Germany; Magmart International Video Art Festival, Napoli; Dublin Electronic Arts Festival, Ireland; Kortfilm festival, Copenhagen; as well as the 25th Festival Les Instant Video in Marseille France.